 ScheduleOnce uses a basic SMTP connection to connect to your Google Account.
-The connection is completely secure and ScheduleOnce does not have access to your Google login.
+The connection is completely secure and ScheduleOnce does not have access to your Google credentials.
 However, Google considers basic SMTP authentication to be less secure than connecting through the Gmail API.

 In this article, you'll learn how to handle a connection error when setting up Email from your domain with a Google email server.

-Enable less secure apps
+Enabling less secure apps

-The access to less secure apps setting is account-specific, so you must update the Google account for the mailbox you wish to use.
+NoteThe access to the less secure apps setting is account-specific, so you must update the Google account for the mailbox you want to use.

-Log in to the Google account of the mailbox that you want to use for Email from your domain.
+- Sign in to the Google account of the mailbox that you want to use for Email from your domain.

 Note Access to the less secure apps setting will not be available and will be hidden in the following scenarios:

-Generate an app-specific password for 2-Step Verification
+Generating an App Password for 2-Step Verification

 If you use 2-Step Verification, you'll need to generate an App Password in your Google Account and use it as your password in the Send Email from your domain page.